Trepan-Debuggers/zshdb/docs/index.rst

 in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

-An Emacs interface is available via realgud_
+An Emacs interface is available via realgud_.